 Dr. Michael Bankey serves on the Board as the Fitness Certification Director with five other board members, but his role is as a non-voting board member.
 He has over 25 years of experience working as an administrator in higher education and also possesses ICE’s Credentialing Specialist Certificate.
 Michael has had extensive experience in workforce training, continuing education, and industry collaborations at several universities and community colleges.
 He has a strong background with both credit and non-credit program offerings at the college level and is also a veteran of the U.S. Army.

-Vice Chair from Ohio (3 year term)
+Chair from Florida (3 year term)

 Secretary from New Jersey (3 year term)